 Overall, the banking industry is gradually improving as evident

-from the second quarter.
-Though the number of troubled assets and
+from the fourth quarter results.
+The number of troubled assets and

-institutions remain high, yet they are striving to show
+institutions declined and are striving to show improvements.

-improvements.
-Moreover, loan balances increased in the quarter and
+Moreover, loan balances increased in the quarter and loss

 Performance in Detail